rackerlabs/support-how-to/content/cloud-servers/installing-mysql-server-on-ubuntu.md

  - **SELECT** tells MySQL that you are asking for data.
  - **User**, **Host**, **authentication_string** tells MySQL what fields you want it to look in.
 Fields are categories for the data in a table.
-In this case you are looking for the username, the host associated with the username, and the encrypted password entry.
+In this case, you are looking for the username, the host associated with the username, and the encrypted password entry.
  - **FROM mysql.user** " tells MySQL to get the data from the **mysql**